Takumi-Labs-Dev/Inari/README.md

 ## ✦ Overview

 Inari is a self-hosted Discord embed builder with a live web dashboard.
 Design rich embeds visually, preview them in an accurate Discord replica, and send them directly to any channel — all without touching a single line of code.
+Access is gated behind Discord OAuth2 — only members of your server can log in.

 ---